Editorial Policies

 Waiver Policy

 EnPress Publisher is committed to promoting academic development in the world without any financial barrier to knowledge sharing and learning.
-A waiver policy has been developed especially for authors from low-income countries.
-Authors who are interested in applying for a waiver may contact the editorial office of the journal.
+A waiver/discount policy has been developed especially for authors from low-income countries.
+Authors who are interested in applying for a waiver or discount may contact the editorial office of the journal.
 EnPress Publisher reserves the right to approve or reject any waiver application.
 APC waivers do not influence editorial decisions.

-Research Involving human
+Research Involving Human

 If human subjects were used in the experiment, authors should identify during the submitting process the committee or organization (e.g., author’s Institutional Ethics Review Board) that approved the experiment as well as detailed ethical approval information, such as approval identifiers, i.e., reference numbers.
 EnPress Publisher’s journals require that authors provide proof of research ethics or ethics statement along with the submission.
 In the case that ethical approval identifiers are not available, written approval from the granting committee or organization must be provided as a confidential supplemental file.